In Short

 - capital for investment.

 Unlike a corporate structure, operating a business under a partnership does not limit your individual liability from the business.
-Partners are all liable both as a group and individually for each other’s actions.
+Partners are all liable as a group and individually for each other’s actions.
 However, a partnership can also operate as a limited liability partnership.
-In this structure, each partner’s liability is limited by the extent of their capital investment in the partnership.

 Practical Steps to Converting From a Sole Trader to a Partnership

 The Australian Taxation Office (ATO) and the Australian Business Register (ABR) require you to update any changes in your business within 28 days.
-When changing business structure, you must transfer your business name with the ABR.
+Note that you must transfer your business name to the ABR when changing the business structure.
 They will then give your partnership a new business number.
 Your partnership will also need its own tax file number (TFN) registration with the ATO.

-You also need to declare any business capital you transfer into the partnership in your partnership’s tax return.
-If you decide to operate your business through a limited liability partnership, you will need to register this entity with the Australian Securities and Investments Commission (ASIC).
+You must also declare any business capital you transfer into the partnership in your partnership’s tax return.
+If you decide to operate your business through a limited liability partnership, you must register this entity with the Australian Securities and Investments Commission (ASIC).

-When operating as a sole trader, likely, you have already registered a trade mark or business logo under your personal name.
+When operating as a sole trader, you likely already registered a trademark or business logo under your name.
 The next step is to complete a Declaration Form from IP Australia so they can assign any trade marks to your new business.
-Assigning intellectual property from one party to another is different from other proprietary rights such as licensing.
+Assigning intellectual property from one party to another differs from other proprietary rights, such as licensing.
 An assignment effectively transfers the right to use the distinguishing mark or name and the right to profit from any of the goodwill attached to it.

 Once IP Australia approves the assignment, the transferee becomes the new owner of the trade mark.
 You should update any websites associated with the business to reflect the change in business structure.